tock/tock/libraries/tickv/SPEC.md

 The number of regions is determined by the capacity of the flash storage and the size of regions.

-The start and end address of flash used for TickFS must be region aligned.
+The start and end address of flash used for TicKV must be region aligned.

-### TickFS Objects
+### TicKV Objects

-A TickFS object is the representation of a key/value pair in flash.
+A TicKV object is the representation of a key/value pair in flash.
 An object contains the value to be saved as well as useful header data.

-TickFS saves and reads objects from flash.
-TickFS objects contain the value the user wanted to store as well as extra header data.
+TicKV saves and reads objects from flash.
+TicKV objects contain the value the user wanted to store as well as extra header data.

-A TickFS object consists of multiple parts:
+A TicKV object consists of multiple parts:

 ```
 |||||||||||||||||